 Each week the latest sermon from Fr.
 Neil and the readings for the current week will appear here.
 When a new sermon is published the previous one will be moved here.

-The Order of Service for Pentecost can be downloaded and printed by clicking here.
+The Order of Service for Trinity can be downloaded and printed by clicking here.

 He came to a certain place and stayed there for the night,